inex/ixp-manager-docs-md/docs/features/docstore.md

 ## Files

 Files can be uploaded via the *Upload File* button on the top right of the document store.
 See the following image showing the *Upload File* form with the contextual help shown (via the green *Help* button).

+**To upload per-member files**: First select the appropriate member from the Members/Customers list on the left-hand menu, then select the *Documents* tab, then select the *Upload File* button on the top right.

 ![File Upload Example](./img/docstore-file-upload.png)